albegali/AclBundle/Resources/doc/index.md

 # Getting started

-The OneupAclBundle is a Symfony2 bundle which is primary tested against version 2.3 of the framework.
+The AlbegaliAclBundle is a Symfony2 bundle which is primary tested against version 2.3 of the framework.
 Yet, there is the possibility that this bundle also works for version 2.1 and following.

 ## Installation

 Installation is as easy as pie!
-Just follow these three steps to download, install and setup the OneupAclBundle.
+Just follow these three steps to download, install and setup the AlbegaliAclBundle.

 * Download the bundle using composer
 * Enable the bundle in your AppKernel